Matchbook: 0% Commission for 110 Days + 3 × £10 Free Bets

 Step-by-Step Walkthrough

-Plan the 30-day window before you sign up
+Plan the 110-day window before you sign up

-The value of this offer depends entirely on how much you actually lay during the 30-day window.
-Before creating the account, list out the bookmaker sign-up offers, reload offers, and free bets you expect to extract over the next month.
+The value of this offer depends entirely on how much you actually lay during the 110-day window.
+Before creating the account, list out the bookmaker sign-up offers, reload offers, and free bets you expect to extract over the next four months.
 Aim to fill the window with meaningful activity rather than signing up and forgetting.

 Create your account using real details.
+At registration, apply promo code COMMFREE110 for the 110-day commission-free window AND promo code NEW30 for the 3 × £10 free bets.
+Deposit by debit card only — Skrill, Neteller and PaySafe deposits do not qualify for NEW30.
 Upload ID and proof of address immediately so verification doesn't hold up withdrawals later.
-The 30-day commission-free clock begins from account creation.
+The 110-day commission-free clock begins from account creation.

-Check your account settings or welcome email to confirm the promotion is applied.
-When you place your first lay bet, Matchbook should display 0% commission on the market rather than the standard 2%.
+Check your account settings or welcome email to confirm both promo codes were accepted.
+When you place your first lay bet, Matchbook should display 0% commission on the market rather than the standard 2%, and your account should show the pending 3 × £10 free bets conditional on the split £20 qualifier.

 Set your calculator to 0% commission

-When you calculate lay stakes for qualifying and free bets, change the exchange commission field from the default 2% to 0%.
+When you calculate lay stakes for qualifying and free bets at Matchbook, change the exchange commission field from the default 2% to 0%.
 This gives you slightly smaller lay stakes and a larger guaranteed return per free bet.

 Lay your bookmaker free bets at Matchbook

 Work through your queued list of offers.
 For each one, place the back bet at the bookmaker and the lay at Matchbook.
-Every pound of winning lay activity during this window saves you 2% compared to your normal exchange, which adds up quickly across a month of matched betting.
+Every pound of winning lay activity during this window saves you 2% compared to your normal exchange, which adds up quickly across four months of matched betting.

 Check liquidity carefully on each market